fghaas/fghaas.github.io/content/articles/resources/hints-and-kinks/rootless-podman-docker-compose.md

 [Install]
 WantedBy=default.target
 ```

+Note that many other tutorials about running `docker-compose` or `podman-compose` from systemd recommend you set `Type=oneshot` instead, and add the `-d` option to the `ExecStart` command.

+I think using the `simple` type and *omitting* the `-d` option is the better idea, because in doing so,

+* I see the latest log lines from the container in `systemctl --user status podman-compose`,
+* I can access the full log with `journalctl --user -u podman-compose`,
+* I get more reliable output overall from `systemctl --user status podman-compose`, because rather than only reflecting whether *starting* the container was successful, it tells me whether it is still *running* at the time I check.

 For more details on what the various `%`-prefixed *specifiers* mean, see [the relevant section in the systemd documentation](https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html#Specifiers).